-Management consultant Joseph M. Juran once suggested that in many situations, it’s common for 80% of the effect to come from 20% of the effort you put into it.
+Management consultant Joseph M. Juran once suggested that in many situations, it’s common for 80 percent of the effect to come from 20 percent of the effort you put into it.
 This is called the Pareto principle (or the 80–20 rule).

-Since their transition to Pushpay 90% of the church is giving.
-Of those givers, 97 percent are giving through their mobile device, using an app—with a significant percentage of them signed up for recurring giving.
+Since their transition to Pushpay 90 percent of the church is giving.
+Of those givers, 97 percent are giving through their mobile device, using an app — with a significant percentage of them signed up for recurring giving.